What Happens When You Burn Money

 I think it's often the case that the efforts of those who want to educate us about money fall on deaf ears.
 It's a difficult subject to make sexy.
 But I suspect this apparent disinterestedness actually arises as a way to mitigate or 'repress' the conflict between the 'feeling' of money's finiteness as it directs our material lives and the 'knowledge' that money is infinite, that it's really just a number.
 How the body-mind conflict is resolved at the level of the individual may depend less on the power and clarity of arguments and more on circumstance.
 When in pursuit of a fortune, or fighting to put food on the table, it may be more tempting to let the body dictate one's view of money.
 If we are of comfortable means and choose to direct our lives to other ends — say art, culture or wisdom — then repressing those bodily experiences from which we have successfully distanced ourselves, may be made much easier.

-Geoffrey Ingham puts the case for mind — and for the unit of account— like this;
+Geoffrey Ingham puts the case for mind — and for the unit of account

 "The very idea of money, which is to say, of abstract accounting for value, is logically anterior and historically prior to market exchange."